KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 .. _guides:

-Timeline marker
+Timeline Marker
 ===============

-Timeline marker in the picture below are the purple flags.
+Timeline markers in the picture below are the purple flags.
 Not to be confused with :ref:`markers` on a clip (green in the picture below).
-Timeline marker are static on the timeline and can be either stationary or moved when clips are moved around.
+Timeline markers are static on the timeline and can be either stationary or moved when clips are moved around.
 Markers are inside the clips and move with the clips.

 .. figure:: /images/Kdenlive_Markers_and_guides_crop.png

-Timeline marker can be used to define regions for rendering.
+Timeline markers can be used to define regions for rendering.
 See :ref:`rendering-guides`.

-Timeline marker can also be used as chapters for DVD videos.
+Timeline markers can also be used as chapters for DVD videos.
 See :ref:`rendering-guides`.

 .. _add_guides:

-3 ways to add Timeline marker
+3 ways to add timeline markers
 -----------------------------

 Following procedures add a timeline marker at the timeline playhead position: